DavidKJones/A03_Autocomplete/readme.txt

 numberOfMatches(): log (N) //becuase the compares get smaller

 /******************************************************************************
  *  Known bugs / limitations.
  *****************************************************************************/

-The queries don't line up if the weight differs by a decimal point.
-A limitation is that you have to provide the number of queries so it can't be dynamic.
+Bugs: The queries don't line up if the weight differs by a decimal point.
+Limitation: You have to provide the number of queries so it can't be dynamic.

 /******************************************************************************
  *  Describe whatever help (if any) that you received.